 Link to full article: Springer Link

-Article Name: Neither Here nor There: The Bisexual Struggle for American Asylum
+Article Title: Neither Here nor There: The Bisexual Struggle for American Asylum

 Summary: The United States has historically been a challenging country for those part of the Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, and Intersex (LGBTQI) community to gain asylum.
 As LGBTQI refugees are allowed into America for identifying with “a particular social group,” they are burdened with the responsibility to prove that they are “gay enough.”
 Even with the leeway given by UNHCR’s qualifications for asylum seeking in favor of “particular social groups,” the US appellate legal system and inherent biases against unusual identities within the system undermine the legal capacities of these individuals.
 Processes that “streamlined” the number of judges by cutting out pro-migrant officials especially made it difficult for refugees in general.
 The lack of awareness in training for processing specific “particular groups,” such as the LGBTQI community, also increases the chances of personal biases hindering these refugees’ entry into the United States.
 In addition, the American immigration legal system uses a “black-and-white” approach in processing asylum seekers, which does not serve non-heterosexual individuals very well, since their sexual identities are very fluid and sometimes non-behavioral.
 The US government can remedy this quandary by passing legislation for more comprehensive training for refugee officers as well as use Supreme Court precedents/rulings to redefine what an “immutable” trait of a “particular social group” can be.

 Article Title: Refugee Policy as Foreign Policy: Iraqi and Afghan Refugee Resettlements to the United States